Tiny-house movement: Precursors of tiny homes

-With the Great Recession affecting the economy of the United States from 2007 to 2009, the tiny-house movement gained more traction due to its perceived affordability and environmentalist nature.
-Despite this, tiny-house purchases represented a minimal percentage of real estate transactions, with only approximately 1% of total home buyers at the time acquiring houses qualified to be labeled as tiny homes.
+With the Great Recession affecting the economy of the United States from 2007 to 2009, the tiny-house movement appeared to gain momentum.
+Nonetheless, tiny-house purchases remained a minimal percentage of real estate transactions, with only approximately 1% of total home buyers acquiring houses qualified to be labeled as tiny homes.
+In fact, the average size of newly constructed homes in the United States continued to grow — from 1780 sqft in 1978 to 2479 sqft in 2007, and further still to 2662 sqft in 2013.